Effects of Wall Roughness on Coupled Flow and Heat Transport in Fractured Media: Introduction

 \section{Introduction}

 Quantitative understanding of heat and mass transport in heterogeneous porous media remains a fundamental challenge across numerous scientific and engineering disciplines.
-Applications as diverse as the use of heat as tracer to characterize heterogeneous (including, fractured) subsurface media \citep{sillimanGroundwater1989,klepikovaJHydrol2011}, thermal remediation of polluted soils \citep{hinchee1992BOOK}, geothermal energy \citep{shaikApplThermalEng2011} and blood perfusion \citep{pennes1948} all involve intricate interactions between advective transport through high-permeability pathways and diffusive exchange with surrounding low-permeability matrices.
-These systems are typically characterized by structural heterogeneity spanning several orders of magnitude in scale, resulting in strongly non-Fickian behavior, e.g., long-tailed residence time distributions \citep{roubinet-2013-particle}.
-The exchange between mobile and immobile zones in porous media, e.g., fractures and matrix and/or preferential flow path and stagnant domains, controls large-scale transport efficiency, long-term retention, and the evolution of reactive processes \citep[and references therein]{ yang-2025-dual}.
-Development of robust modeling frameworks that accurately capture these multiscale, flow-driven exchange mechanisms is essential for predictive analysis, risk assessment, and optimal design in a plethora of applications.
+Applications as diverse as the use of heat as tracer to characterize heterogeneous (including fractured) subsurface media \citep{sillimanGroundwater1989,klepikovaJHydrol2011}, thermal remediation of polluted soils \citep{hinchee1992BOOK}, geothermal energy \citep{shaikApplThermalEng2011} and blood perfusion \citep{pennes1948} all involve intricate interactions between advective transport through high-permeability pathways and diffusive exchange with surrounding low-permeability matrices.
+These systems are typically characterized by structural heterogeneity spanning many orders of magnitude in scale, resulting in strongly non-Fickian behavior, e.g., long-tailed residence time distributions \citep{roubinet-2013-particle}.

+The exchange between mobile and immobile zones in porous media, e.g., fractures and matrix and/or preferential flow paths and stagnant domains, controls large-scale transport efficiency, long-term retention, and the evolution of reactive processes \citep[and references therein]{yang-2025-dual}.
+Development of robust modelling frameworks that accurately capture these multiscale, flow-driven exchange mechanisms is essential for predictive analysis, risk assessment, and optimal design in a plethora of applications.
 In the case of heat transport, this exchange corresponds to conductive heat transfer from fractures into the surrounding rock matrix and heat transport within that matrix.

-The present work addresses coupled flow and heat transport in fractured geological formations, which are a good framework to illustrate the modeling challenges.
-Subsurface environments are often composed of a low-permeability porous matrix (granite, shale, or metamorphic rock, etc.), whose intrinsic permeability ranges from $10^{-20}$ to $10^{-16}~\mathrm{m}^2$.
-The matrix contains a network of interconnected fractures with local permeability as high as $10^{-10}~\mathrm{m}^2$, depending on fracture aperture, spacing, orientation distribution, and degree of connectivity \citep{ bonnetRevGeophys2001,viswanathan-2022-from}.
+The present work addresses coupled flow and heat transport in fractured geological formations, which are a good framework to illustrate the modelling challenges.
+Subsurface environments are often composed of a low-permeability porous matrix (granite, shale, or metamorphic rock, etc.), with intrinsic permeability typically in the $10^{-20}$–$10^{-16}~\mathrm{m}^2$ range.
+The matrix contains a network of interconnected fractures with local permeability as high as $10^{-10}~\mathrm{m}^2$, depending on fracture aperture, spacing, orientation distribution, and degree of connectivity \citep{bonnetRevGeophys2001,viswanathan-2022-from}.
 This contrast in hydraulic properties restricts fluid flow to the fractures, while heat transport in the surrounding matrix is dominated by heat conduction.